publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIX/m__us_usc_t8_s1377.md

     (b) __Annual reports__

-        Beginning October 1, 1999, and not later than October 1 of each year thereafter, the Attorney General shall submit to the Committee on the Judiciary of each House of Congress a report setting forth the data collected under subsection (a) of this section for the fiscal year ending September 30 of that year.
+        Beginning October 1, 1999, and not later than October 1 of each year thereafter, the Attorney General shall submit to the Committee on the Judiciary of each House of Congress a report setting forth the data collected under subsection (a) for the fiscal year ending September 30 of that year.

     (c) __Availability to public__

-        Copies of the data collected under subsection (a) of this section shall be made available to members of the public upon request pursuant to such regulations as the Attorney General shall prescribe.
+        Copies of the data collected under subsection (a) shall be made available to members of the public upon request pursuant to such regulations as the Attorney General shall prescribe.

 ([Pub.
 L. 105–277, div.
 A, § 101(h)][/us/pl/105/277/s101/h] \[title IX, § 903\], Oct.
 21, 1998, [112 Stat.
 2681–480][/us/stat/112/2681-480], 2681–541.)